ascarter/grpcproxy/README.md

 ### Proxy

-By default, proxy listens on `:50050` and looks for `cert.pem` and `key.pem` in the current directory for the listener.
-For the orign connection, by default it looks for the same `cert.pem`.
+By default, proxy listens on `:50050` and looks for `cert.pem` and `key.pem` in the current directory for the server side of the proxy.
+For the orign connection, by default it looks for the same `cert.pem` as the ca cert.
 The origin cert needs to match the cert the server uses:

 ```
 ./dist/proxy